questdb/documentation/operations/backup.md

 and can be read and written.
 It only takes place on startup, and requires a specific blank file to exist as the indication of user intent.

 Touch the `_restore` file in the root directory.
-Assuming root directory is `/var/lib/questdb/` the following command will do the trick:
+The following command will do the trick:

 ```bash
 touch /var/lib/questdb/_restore